 With a degree in accounting from Texas Tech University, Taylor has brought his ease with numbers to the business of real estate.
 Earning his residential sales license in 1985 and his broker's license in 1988, he has been immersed in Texas real estate ever since.

 Taylor's commitment to the industry is exemplified by his extensive involvement in the MetroTex Association of Realtors.
-Rising through the Government Affairs and TREPAC Committees to the Board of Directors, he was named President of the Association in 1998.
-Gene holds the unique honor of receiving the Association's two highest awards: The Lois Hair Bernays Award as Salesperson of the Year, and the Easterwood Cup as Realtor of the Year.
-A graduate of Leadership MetroTex, Gene continues to be involved with the Government Affairs Committee.
+Rising through the Government Affairs and TREPAC Committees to the Board of Directors, he served as President of the Association and holds the unique honor of receiving the Association's two highest awards: The Lois Hair Bernays Award as Salesperson of the Year and the Easterwood Cup as Realtor of the Year.